batfish/batfish/docs/contributing/README.md

 * Correctness and safety issues in submitted code are the most important concerns, and generally should be resolved prior to merge.
 In exceptional cases where achieving full correctness may be infeasible, the limitations must be explicitly documented.
-* Maintainable code is preferred (nice-to-have), but there are often situations where the effort far outweighs the reward.
+* Maintainable code is preferred (nice-to-have), but situations may arise where the effort far outweighs the reward.
 Allowing leeway is often appropriate, especially for outside contributors.
-* We have CI checks for a reason.
-Reviewers need not comment specifically on pre-commit or test failures unless asked for advice on a solution.
-* Where we provide standards on style, the goal is to maximize legibility.
-However, adherence to style is low priority compared to other considerations.
-In general, strict adherence to style should not be a review blocker.
-Instead, we should prefer automatic style enforcement and correction via pre-commit/CI tooling.
+  Examples:
+    * Factoring out common code
+        * Of practical benefit *only if the code will likely need to be updated later*
+            * Can always be be done at that time instead
+        * When asked of a contributor - especially if refactoring would involve code they didn't touch - increases the scope of the required work at a potential cost to goodwill
+        * If reuse spans multiple libraries, refactoring might require creation of a new common library, additional boilerplate, updating of build dependencies for each consumer library
+    * Replacing a series of `instanceof` checks, for a small number of type cases, with the visitor pattern
+        * No immediate benefit, and potentially no future benefit if there will be no additional consumers of the supertype
+        * Batfish newcomers have historically been unfamiliar with the pattern, so there may be significant learning overhead and additional review cycles if this is requested
+        * Lots of tedious refactoring, boilerplate
+* Purely stylistic concerns (e.g., `++x` vs `x++`, when the distinction is not important) should generally be left alone.
+Instead, we rely on tools (`google-java-format`, primarily) for automated enforcement of our style constraints.
+If the tool doesn't enforce a standard, neither need a reviewer.

 ## Java coding standards